My health writing checklist helps you break down the art and science of clear health writing.

 - Have you researched your topic extensively?

-- Have you consulted a variety of high-quality sources and experts to enhance your understanding?
+- Did you consult a variety of high-quality sources and experts to enhance your understanding?

 - Have you read the full studies (not just the abstracts or press releases)?